samuelvogelmann/visualtj/README.md

 - Takes a picture.
 - Sends the picture to the [Watson Visual Recognition](https://www.ibm.com/watson/developercloud/visual-recognition.html) service.
 - Analyzes/classifies the picture and sends back possible classes.
-- Displays the result and also verbalizes this action as well using the [Watson Text to Speech](https://www.ibm.com/watson/developercloud/text-to-speech.html) service.
+- Displays the result and verbalizes this action as well using the [Watson Text to Speech](https://www.ibm.com/watson/developercloud/text-to-speech.html) service.

 ## Hardware Requirements and Setup